 Bitcoin transactions are pretty fast!

-Some of the largest cryptocurrencies (by market capitalization) include bitcoin, ether (ethereum), ripple (XRP), litecoin (LTC), and dash.
+Some of the largest cryptocurrencies (by market capitalization) include bitcoin, eth (ethereum), ripple (XRP), litecoin (LTC), and dash.
 While there are hundreds of different cryptocurrencies, only a handful can be considered highly tradable, well-established, and liquid.